 Posted on March 5, 2016 by KVMGalore | 0 comments

-The most immediately recognizable 3.5 mm (⅛") TRS connector is the version often seen as the plug on the end of a pair of headphones.
+The most immediately recognizable connector is the 3.5 mm (⅛") version of this connector often seen as the plug on the end of a pair of headphones.

-The 3.5 mm TRS audio connector, which is the most commonly used in portable application today, has been around at least since the Sony EFM-117J radio which was released in 1964.
+The 3.5 mm (miniature) and 2.5 mm (sub-miniature) sizes were originally designed as two-conductor connectors for earpieces on transistor radios.
+The 3.5 mm connector, which is the most commonly used in portable application today, has been around at least since the Sony EFM-117J radio which was released in 1964.
 It became very popular with its application on the Walkman in 1979.